-- Watch out for full sun during in the middle of the day as you’ll get undesirable, harsh shadows and squinty eyes.
+- Watch out for full sun in the middle of the day as you’ll get undesirable, harsh shadows and squinty eyes.

 - Fluffy dogs such as Pomeranians, Huskies, and Shiba Inus will look great with some backlight.
 This is achieved by shooting into the sun to create a rim light around your dog.
-Just make sure there is enough light in back of you to illuminate the front of their body.
+Just make sure there is enough light in the back of you to illuminate the front of their body.

 - If you are indoors, position your dog facing any large source of natural light such as a big window, sliding glass door, or under a covered patio.

 3. Feed the model

 Control your dog’s attention by holding a treat near your camera’s lens.
 If they need a little more motivation, consider using high-value treats (something they don’t often get to eat) like cheese, chicken, or peanut butter.
 Break them up into small pieces and reward them every so often.
 This will help condition them to look toward the camera!
 Every dog is different and sometimes a favorite toy, sticks, or unusual sounds work better to capture their attention.

 Be ready to photograph any quick movement with a fast shutter speed.
 A blurry dog detracts from the overall photo even when you managed to capture a cute expression.
 As a rule of thumb, I always try to use a shutter speed of at least 1/250 when shooting portraits and 1/1250 when freezing action.
 If you are using a smartphone, using your burst mode setting will help in getting a sharp photo.